 Stronger Climax: One extra perk of this method is that you often have a stronger orgasm than you otherwise would’ve once you finally do come.
 All that extra tension you build up finally releases with more intensity than usual due to edging.

 Discuss this Technique with Your Partner: The main thing you’ll want to remember with the start-stop method is to talk to your partner about it beforehand.
 If you just suddenly stop thrusting in the middle of sex, this could be highly frustrating for your female partner.

 Work together to devise a way to at once cause you to avoid orgasm while bringing your partner closer to that point.

 One possibility could be if you momentarily pull out during sex, you can use your fingers to stimulate her clitoris until you’ve backed away from your climax and re-entered.

 If you’re so close to reaching orgasm that ceasing stimulation won’t be enough, giving the squeeze technique a go might do the trick.

 The squeeze technique is easy enough to carry out.
-Here are some highlights:

-Then, they quickly finish with sex and wonder why they climaxed so much earlier than their partner—again.
+Then, they quickly finish with sex and wonder why they climaxed so much earlier than their partner.